Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Cold therapy, calibrated.

-A fridge-ready cold compress that holds the temperature physio's actually recommend - 10-12°C, steady, for 40 minutes.
-No freezer.
+A fridge-ready cold compress that holds the temperature physio's actually recommend - 10-12°C, steady, for 60+ minutes.
 No ice burn.

 Kelvin™ cold therapy compress - quilted black sport-grade flex-shell, photographed on warm linen